Here is some background information about the founder of Hillcrest Advisory, Andy Krackov.

 March 2012-April 2016

-In this position, I focused on deepening the foundation’s understanding of its core audiences and seeding innovations to meet their needs for data and information.
-I also guided the foundation’s Free the Data initiative.
-In this capacity, I invested roughly $8.5 million in projects to improve public access to health and healthcare data in California and worked with entrepreneurs, local policymakers, journalists, and nonprofits to catalyze the development of tools to help meet the growing demand for these data.
+In this position, Andy focused on deepening the foundation’s understanding of its core audiences and seeding innovations to meet their needs for data and information.
+Andy guided the foundation’s Free the Data initiative.
+In this capacity, he invested roughly $8.5 million in projects to improve public access to health and healthcare data in California and worked with entrepreneurs, local policymakers, journalists, and nonprofits to catalyze the development of tools to help meet the growing demand for these data.

 Lucile Packard Foundation for Children’s Health